martinotecco/pc-remotecontrol-telegrambot/README.md

 **12.** open again the console in administrator mode and execute the previous command <br />
     <sup>(press the up-arrow key on the keyboard and the command should appear in the console)</sup> <br />
     in the small window you have to click *change user permissions*, then insert your Telegram username without the @ symbol and click *add permissions* <br />
-    close the username window, then click *start it* again and wait about 5/10 seconds<br />
+    close the username window, then click *start* again and wait about 5/10 seconds<br />
     now you have to close the console <br />
 **13.** open again the console in administrator mode and execute the previous command <br />
     in the small window you have to click *options*, *console*, *hide*, then click *restart* and wait for it to re-open <br />
     <sup>(by doing this, the console will be invisible when executing commands from your Telegram bot)</sup> <br />
-    click *start it* again and wait about 5/10 seconds<br />
+    click *start* again and wait about 5/10 seconds<br />
     now you have to close the console <br />
 **14.** search for task scheduler in the search bar and click on *Task Scheduler* to open it <br />
     <sup>(if you can't find it, search for task only instead)</sup> <br />